andreas-trad/express-happiness/README.md

 </code></pre>
 </li>

-<li><b>noMockData</b> It's triggered whenever a route that is defined to server mock data, does not have any mock data file.
+<li><b>noMockData</b> It's triggered whenever a route that is defined to serve mock data, does not have any mock data file.
 It's default configuration
 is: <br/>
 <p>Code Snippet 11.4. <b>Default noMockData configuration</b></p>